mikeroyal/AWS-Guide/README.md

 [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) is a tool that connects VPCs and on-premises networks through a central hub.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router - each new connection is only made once.

+[Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.

+[AWS Verified Access](https://aws.amazon.com/verified-access/) is a service that validates every application request before granting access.
+It removes the need for a VPN, which simplifies the remote connectivity experience for end users and reduces the management complexity for IT administrators.

+[Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/) is a service that gives you access to the capabilities of the familiar PostgreSQL database engine.
+This means that the code, applications, and tools you already use today with your existing databases can be used with Amazon RDS.
+Amazon RDS for PostgreSQL currently supports PostgreSQL 9.6, 10, 11, 12, 13, 14, and 15.
+With [Trusted Language Extensions (TLE) for PostgreSQL](https://aws.amazon.com/rds/postgresql/features/), you can build high performance extensions and safely run them on Amazon RDS using popular trusted languages without needing AWS to certify code.

 [Gateway Load Balancer (GWLB)](https://aws.amazon.com/elasticloadbalancing/gateway-load-balancer/) is a tool that makes it easy to deploy, scale, and manage your third-party virtual appliances.
 It gives you one gateway for distributing traffic across multiple virtual appliances, while scaling them up, or down, based on demand.

 [AWS Chalice](https://aws.amazon.com/blogs/developer/deploying-aws-chalice-application-using-aws-cloud-development-kit/) is a Python Serverless Microframework for AWS and allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.